HashTucE/Poseidon-Inc/README.md

 - Install [MySQL](https://dev.mysql.com/downloads/mysql/)

 - Open a command prompt to start MySQL server :
-  - Enter this command replacing the `???` by your username :
+  - Enter this command to be connected as `root` :
     ```
-    mysql -u ??? -p
+    mysql -u root -p
     ```
   - Type your password and press `enter` to start the server.